flexa-script/interpreter-prealpha1/README.md

 - [ ] Assigning struct values on constructors is not checking types correctly
 - [X] Function call strcut, string and array acessors is not working
 - [X] print({0,2} + {0,2}); is passing semantic analisys
+- [ ] functions with no block are not checked (check if is builtin)

 ## Errors
 - Errors has CP prefix, eg. CP9999